-Larry was Jody’s older step-brother by six years, but in 1953, the Masked Assassin legally changed his last name to Hamilton because he and his brother had already talked about forming a real brother tag team when Jody was out of school.
+Larry was Jody’s older step-brother by six years, but in 1953, the Masked Assassin legally changed his last name to Hamilton because he and his brother had already discussed forming a real brother tag team when Jody was out of school.
 They didn’t want to be lumped into the "not really" brothers category of teams.

-Jody Hamilton admits, "I was so nervous that you couldn’t have driven a 10-penny nail up my ass with a trip hammer.
+Jody Hamilton admits, "I was so nervous you couldn’t have driven a 10-penny nail up my ass with a trip hammer.
 Even though I was in terrific cardiovascular shape, I was so nervous that I blew up on the way to the ring!"

-In another one of his early bouts, this time with his brother Larry, The Hamilton Brothers saw themselves at the Maryland State Penitentiary in New York, where the inmates were blowing kisses at them, whistling, catcalling, and even wanting them to bend over.
+In another one of his early bouts, this time with his brother Larry, The Hamilton Brothers saw themselves at the Maryland State Penitentiary in New York, where the inmates blew kisses at them, whistling, catcalling, and even wanting them to bend over.
 All this in the usual skimpy trunks that were the common ring attire for wrestlers of the era.

 It’s reported that the event drew 20,355 fans, with 8,000 more turned away at the gate.

 Vince McMahon Sr. (head of the second New York office and promoting out of Washington DC) was a steadfast supporter of Roy Shire and Dr. Jerry Graham in the main event, but the booker of the first New York office Kola Kwariani had a plan to ensure a sellout.
 He insisted The Hamilton Brothers would be up to the task.